JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 '.platform-win32 .item-views > atom-text-editor[data-grammar="source julia"]':
   'ctrl-shift-alt-enter': 'julia-client:clear-console-and-run-file'
 ```
-to your `keymap.cson`.
-You can get to both files via Settings > Open Config Folder.
+to your `keymap.cson` (you can get to both files via Settings > Open Config Folder).
+It's also possible to add new keybindings for existing commands, such as `f5` for `julia-client:run-file`.

-Note that you will need to muck around with julia-client's internals, so your code might break on new releases.
+Note that you will need to muck around with julia-client's internals for defining custom commands, so your code might break on new releases.
 You'll also need to figure out which functions you can use for what -- julia-client's [commands](https://github.com/JunoLab/atom-julia-client/blob/master/lib/package/commands.coffee) will probably be helpful for that.

 ### Using the Plot Pane